ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/architecture/networking.md

 1. **Virtual Data Center (VDC)**: A software-defined data center that provides virtualized compute, storage, and networking resources.
 In the ALTERNATIVE platform, the VDC serves as the foundation for hosting all project-related services and applications.

 2. **Subnets**: Logical subdivisions of the IP network.
 The platform utilizes multiple subnets to segregate different types of traffic and services, enhancing security and performance.
-For example, separate subnets are used for the CKAN data sharing platform, JupyterHub computational environments, and administrative services.
+For example, separate subnets are used for the data sharing platform, JupyterHub computational environments, and administrative services.

 3. **Public and Private IPs**:
    - **Public IPs**: Globally routable addresses that allow resources to be accessed from the internet.
 In the ALTERNATIVE platform, public IPs are assigned to load balancers and ingress controllers, enabling external access to the web portal and API endpoints.